 That rest is hard-won.
 Paid for with a costly price.
 For our heavenly rest was purchased through the work of Jesus Christ, God Himself.
 As Jesus took the sin-debt of all humanity and bore it in His own body on the cross, He won for us an eternal rest, salvation rest and assurance of our place in heaven.
 A promise more sure than our next breath.

 For the One who created all things, makes all things new.
 The God-Man, Jesus Christ.

 However, this hard-fought salvation rest, is not to be taken lightly, by any means.

-We are reminded in Hebrews of the time in Exodus when God’s people spent 40 years in the wilderness.
-He led them to the promised land, but they could not enter because they disobeyed, they did not trust God or believe His word and they grumbled against God.
+We are reminded in Hebrews of the time when God rescued His people from slavery in Egypt by parting the Red Seas.
+He led them to the promised land, but they could not enter because they disobeyed.
+They did not trust God or believe His word and they grumbled against God.
+As a result, God led them back into the wilderness to strengthen their faith in Him.
 After 40 years of wandering in that wilderness, the people grew to trust God enough they could finally enter the land flowing with milk and honey.

 This Biblical account echoes of our eternal promised land.
 Heaven.
 We must trust God, through our faith in Christ and His finished work on the cross, in order to enter the rest of heaven.